Montevideo Wanderers F.C.: Entertainer again in the Primera (1973–1991)

 In 1983, Enzo Francescoli said goodbye to the Albinegro team, emigrating to Argentina.
 In the Copa Libertadores Wanderers carried out a brilliant performance finishing seventh in the table, being their best participation in the history of said tournament.

 In 1984 the Bohemians finished sixth in the Uruguayan in an acceptable season.

 1985 Uruguayan vice-champion again.
 For the third time in La Libertadores.
 Under the technical direction of Óscar Tabárez Wanderers won second place in the Uruguayan Championship behind Peñarol.
 The bohemians usually lined up Otero, Rebollo, Madrid, Diaz, Peña, Delgado Peletti, Sergio González, Noé, Báez, Bengoechea.
 It qualified for the Copa Libertadores de América for the third time.
 It also won the Uruguayan Third Division Championship.

 In a disputed final in 1986 against Central Español Wanderers, he is again Champion of an official First Division Tournament, a championship that was named after the National Commission of Physical Education.

 In the Copa Libertadores, they failed to get through the first phase, culminating in second place in the group behind River Plate from Argentina, who would ultimately be Champion of America that year.

-In one of the best seasons of its rich history in 1987, Wanderers reached the title of Champion in the Competition Championship and in the Pre-Liberator League of America, being about to obtain all the contests since in the Uruguayan with only three dates remaining, it still had the possibility of obtaining the title.
+In the year 1987, Wanderers reached the title of Champion in the Competition Championship and the Pre-Liberator League of America, being about to obtain all the contests since in the Uruguayan with only three dates remaining, it still had the possibility of obtaining the title.
 In the final of the Liguilla he lined up Otero, F.González, Madrid, Sanguinetti, Peña, Delgado, Peletti, Berger, Báez, Noé and Di Pascua.
 In the decisive match, they defeated Nacional 1–0 with a goal by Di Pascua.
 He was also crowned Champion of the Uruguayan Third Division Championship.
 It was directed throughout the season by Gregorio Pérez.

 In 1988 his participation was irregular, he defeated Millonarios de Colombia and played equal matches with Nacional de Montevideo Champion of America that year.
 He repeated the title of Uruguayan Champion of the Third Division.

 In the following year the albinegros are vice-champions of the Competition Championship beating Peñarol by 2–1 in the Viera Park with notable work by Walter Pelletti.

 In the final round the Albinegros in 1990 one week defeated Nacional and Peñarol 3-2 and 1-0 respectively.
 He repeatedly formed with Sosa, F.González, Barón, Díaz, Juan Carlos Paz, Romero, Adomaitis, Daniel Fernández, Barboza, Leivas, Di Pascua.

 In 1991 he finished third in the Uruguayan Championship in the second round with the return of Walter Peletti and Jorge Barrios.